Jade-GG/blade-directives/README.md

 #### Notes

+While you *can* use variables for the view name and even the data that you pass along, beware of complexity.
+The data you put into the expression of this directive gets run through the `serialize()` function (which then gets hashed to generate the cache key).

 Keep in mind that any dynamic things within the view will not be executed when cached.
 For example `@push`, see [Blade Stacks](https://laravel.com/docs/11.x/blade#stacks).
 Also [Blade Icons Deferring](https://github.com/blade-ui-kit/blade-icons#deferring-icons) doesn't work, you have to use these things outside the cached include!

 ## Helpers